Research Methodology & Findings

 4. Containment ranking: for each structure, computes contained% (closed inside profit zone) and max loss% on the analog set.
 Net edge = contained% − max_loss%.

-5. Validated strategy augmentation: overlays whether B65-A, B49-A, B53-E filters fire on today's setup.
+5. Validated strategy augmentation: overlays whether the 5 candidate-tier strategies (B49-A, B53-E, B28-D, B30-C, B31-A) and research-tier B51-A fire on today's setup.
 Analog engine and validated filters produce independent signals; tier decision uses both.

 Tier decision logic